 A screen adaptation was made in 1984.
 The last film directed by David Lean, it stars Judy Davis as Adela, Peggy Ashcroft as Mrs. Moore, Victor Banerjee as Aziz, James Fox as Fielding, and Alec Guinness as Godbole.
-Contrary to what a lot of people might think based on the quality actors and the setting, it is not a Merchant Ivory film.
+Contrary to what a lot of people might think based on the quality actors, the source material, the setting, and the date of release it is not a Merchant Ivory film.

 The novel provides examples of: